Matthew 12:1-50

 ''Anyone who is concerned about his rejection of Christ has obviously not committed this 'unpardonable sin', and can still come to Christ.''
 [NewScofRB]

 But the opportunity is time limited.
-No man can afford to delay his decision for Christ.
-(2Cor 6:2)
+No man can afford to delay his decision for Christ (2Cor 6:2).

 12:33 Either make the tree good, and his fruit good;

-or else make the tree corrupt, and his fruit corrupt: for the tree is known by [his] fruit.
+or else make the tree corrupt, and his fruit corrupt:

-12:34 O generation of vipers, how can ye, being evil, speak good things?
+12:34 O generation of vipers,

 {cp.
-3:7; 23:33}
+Mat 3:7; 23:33}

 for out of the abundance of the heart the mouth speaketh.